 - Exhale gently through your mouth for 6 seconds.

-- Repeat for 1–2 minutes whenever you’d usually smoke.
+- Repeat for 1–2 minutes whenever you’d usually take a break.

-Try this outside, in the same spot where you used to smoke — it helps your brain rewire the old trigger with a new, healthier ritual.
+Try this outside, in the same spot where you used to pause — it helps your brain rewire the old trigger with a new, healthier ritual.

 2. Go for a 5-Minute Walk